ahoskins/FootNotes/README.md

 **[soundcloud-style](https://soundcloud.com/kanyewest/nomorepartiesinla) time-tied comments for youtube**

-Comment on vidoes for personal records, or share in realtime with friends.
+Comment on videos for personal records, or share in realtime with friends.
 FootNotes is a chrome extension that was made during UAlberta's [HackED 2016](http://eceweek.compeclub.com/hackathon/).
 FootNotes is **not secure**, it is just a proof of concept for functionality that I would find useful in Youtube.

 Demo
 ---